Svendolin/Bachelor-Project-SKA2025/readme.md

   module.exports = nextConfig
   # code end
   ```
-- Then I went to tsconfig.json and VSC wanted to update the file automatically so I answered with YES and started the server again with "npm run dev" and it worked perfectly fine!
+- Then I went to tsconfig.json and VSC, Visual Studio Code where I'm coding right now, wanted to update the file automatically, so I answered with YES and started the server again with "npm run dev" and it worked perfectly fine!